Posted on April 8, 2015 by Dennis Snow

 We’ve all been guilty of not being present for our customers.
 Our minds drift to something other than the customer we’re dealing with.
 We could be thinking about the next thing we need to do, or a problem we’re having, or our plans for the weekend, or the ten thousand other things that go through our minds every day.
 Each time our mind drifts away from our customer, we risk treating that customer as a task to be completed and not as an opportunity to create a positive customer experience.

 One simple strategy for setting the stage for being present is holding morning or shift huddles.
-How we start the day (or the shift) effects everything to follow.
+How we start the day (or the shift) affects everything to follow.
 So, why not make sure things start off right?
 A 5-10 minute team huddle can include:

 The idea is to get everyone in the right mood for being present for customers; to be in the moment so that they can delight customers.